 - Upon receipt of such process, order, or subpoena, legal counsel will be consulted to determine if such process, order, or subpoena is in proper form and if there is a showing of good cause for its issuance.
 If the process, order, or subpoena is not in proper form or if good cause has not been shown, the library will object to issuance of any information thereunder.

 - Staff will only provide information about specific titles checked out, hold requests, and/or fines and fees to the account holder.
-Information may NOT be provided to anyone else without a legal court order or a privacy waiver on file.
+Information may NOT be provided to anyone else without a legal court order.

 - The record of a minor has the same confidentiality protections.
 If materials are not overdue, staff may only provide the number of materials checked out to parents or legal guardians.
 However, a parent or legal guardian can access family members’ account(s) through the public catalog, either at the library or remotely.
 The parent or legal guardian has the responsibility to maintain the needed information (card number and PIN) to access said account.
 Adults are free to share their access information as they see fit.